apache/tvm/nnvm/README.md

 The hope is that effective parts can be assembled together just like you assemble your own desktops.
-So the customized deep learning solution can be minimax, minimum in terms of dependencies, while maxiziming the users' need.
+So the customized deep learning solution can be minimax, minimum in terms of dependencies, while maximizing the users' need.

-NNVM offers one such part, it provides a generic way to do computation graph optimization such as memory reduction, device allocation and more while being agnostic to the operator interface defintion and how operators are executed.
+NNVM offers one such part, it provides a generic way to do computation graph optimization such as memory reduction, device allocation and more while being agnostic to the operator interface definition and how operators are executed.
 NNVM is inspired by LLVM, aiming to be a high level intermediate representation library for neural nets and computation graphs generation and optimizations.